 Make Microsoft Teams Magically Appear One Day

-Not Provide Customized Training to your Organization
+Not Provide Customized Training for Microsoft Teams

 Like with all new tools, your Microsoft Teams users need training.
-It’s even more more effective to have customized training for your organization.
+It’s even more effective to have customized training for your organization.

 A great thing about Microsoft Teams is that you can use it to help people train, reinforcing the power of the tool.
 Having an organization-wide Team that is dedicated to training can be incredibly useful if you set up different channels where users can ask questions and get quick answers.